haved/DafCompiler/Specs/ForLater.md

 - Write stuff down
 - Learn from your mistakes
 - Massivly simplify lexer and syxer
-- Maybe clam the preprocessor just a tad
+- Maybe calm the preprocessor just a tad
 - Don't make buffers all over the place.
 A current and a lookahead should be all you need.
 - Don't have a null token and an advance function that returns false at EOF.
 Have an EOF token instead